Canned Answers to Stale Objections

 problem with the Extraordinary Form of the Novus Ordo,

-be revoked by the free and independent will of the legislator.
-Permission has been granted in this diocese
+which can be revoked by the free and independent will of the legislator (as was

-on the condition of silence to sin.
-Our
+Permission has been granted in this diocese on the condition of silence

-former ordinary, Bishop Kevin Rhoades, gave the cathedral Church, St. Patrick,
+Kevin Rhoades, gave the cathedral Church, St. Patrick, to the Lutherans for the

-to the Lutherans for the installation ceremony of their “bishop.”
-This grave
+installation ceremony of their “bishop.”

-their favor.
-He also vetted the sermons
+they should lose their favor.
+He also

-that did not conform.
-When he told a
+and censored priests that did not conform.

-public gathering of Jews that the ‘Church did not seek their conversion to the
+When he told a public gathering of Jews that the ‘Church did not seek

-Catholic faith,’ again there was not a word of objection raised by the Indult
+their conversion to the Catholic faith,’ again there was not a word of

-Catholic Mission affirms that the right of Catholics to worship God according
+Ss.
+Peter & Paul Roman Catholic Mission affirms that the right of Catholics

-to the immemorial traditions of our Church cannot be conditionally exercised at
+to worship God according to the immemorial traditions of our Church cannot be

-the price of accommodating doctrinal or
+conditionally exercised at the price of

-moral error.
+accommodating doctrinal or moral error.

-8) They are dangerous!
+· 8) They are dangerous!

 Reply: